5 August 2019

 Your child may still receive an offer at a later date.
 Not everyone who is made an offer enrols, so places may become available.

-If your son or daughter doesn’t receive an offer in the major offer round it’s a good idea to encourage them to have a look at their preferences and make adjustments according to their OP.
+If your son or daughter doesn’t receive an offer in the 15 January offer round, it’s a good idea to encourage them to have a look at their preferences and make adjustments according to their OP.

-If they don’t receive an offer in any of the QTAC rounds, contact us and ask about alternative entry pathways.
+If they don’t receive an offer in any of the QTAC rounds, encourage them to contact us and ask about other pathways to study.